BrownBiomechanics/Autoscoper/Documentation/transforms.md

 ## Transforms in SlicerAutoscoperM

-SlicerAutoscoperM enables tracking of rigid bodies in the 'World' space.
-When tracking multiple rigid bodies, their relative motions can be computed with respect to a reference body.
+SlicerAutoscoperM facilitates the tracking of rigid bodies in world space.
+When tracking multiple rigid bodies, their relative motions can be calculated with respect to a designated reference body.

+### Pre-Processing and Volume Generation

-In the AutoscoperM Slicer module, under the Pre-processing tab, rigid bodies of interest can be automatically segmented from a CT DICOM volume.
+In the Pre-processing tab of the SlicerAutoscoperM module, rigid bodies of interest can be automatically segmented from a CT DICOM volume.
 Alternatively, previously generated segmentations can be loaded.
-These segmentations are used to generate partial volumes, where the density data within the bounds of the segmented model is isolated and saved as a TIFF stack.
-In Autoscoper, this TIFF stack is imported in a specific orientation, referred to as Autoscoper (AUT) space.
-The data from the partial volume is projected onto the target image plane (overlaid with the radiograph for each frame) as a Digitally Reconstructed Radiograph (DRR).
+These segmentations are used to generate partial volumes, isolating the density data within the bounds of the segmented model.
+The partial volume is saved as a TIFF stack, which is later imported into Autoscoper in a specific orientation referred to as Autoscoper (AUT) space.

+Within Autoscoper, this TIFF stack is used to generate Digitally Reconstructed Radiographs (DRRs) by projecting the density data onto the target image plane, where it is overlaid with the radiographs for each frame.

-Like CT DICOM volumes, TIFF stacks are initially in image space and require a spatial referencing transform to describe their world location, spacing, and orientation.
-In Autoscoper, the voxel resolution of TIFF volumes follows a specified axes.
+TIFF stacks, like CT DICOM volumes, originate in image space and require a spatial referencing transform to encode their world location, spacing, and orientation.
+In Autoscoper, the voxel resolution of TIFF volumes aligns with predefined axes.

 ```{image} https://github.com/BrownBiomechanics/Autoscoper/releases/download/docs-resources/transforms_Model_and_its_TIFF_pv.png
 :align: center
 :alt: Segmented Model and Corresponding TIFF Stack
 ```

-To facilitate post-processing of output transforms from Autoscoper, several folders are populated at the time of Partial Volume Generation in SlicerAutoscoperM.
-The following structure outlines the information in the output directory:
+### Output Directory Structure

+During partial volume generation, SlicerAutoscoperM creates several folders in the output directory.
+These folders store the models, volumes, transforms, and tracking information required for processing.
+The structure is as follows:

 ```
 Output Directory